awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

   ```
   ECS_CONTAINER_INSTANCE_TAGS={"tag_key": "tag_value"}
   ```
 + Method 2 – After your external instance is registered to your cluster, you can use the AWS Management Console to add tags\.
-For more information, see [Adding and deleting tags on an individual resource using the classic console](#adding-or-deleting-tags)\.
+For more information, see [Managing individual resource tags using the console](#adding-or-deleting-tags)\.

 ## Working with tags using the CLI or API<a name="tag-resources-api-sdk"></a>